 “We came together as young kids because our personalities are very similar,” said Kopacz.
 “On top of that, our experiences in the Marine Corps are shared so I can always turn to him with full confidence and ask, ‘How would you handle this absolutely ridiculous situation?’
 That’s the beauty of having someone that you can absolutely trust in the Marine Corps, we can be completely honest with each other.”

 Nearly 24 years after enlisting and then becoming a commissioned officer in the Marine Corps, Kopacz took command of VMM-364 on Oct.
 9, 2014, and two years later, as is their tradition, it is Conley’s turn to command the “World Famous Purple Foxes.”

 “I did not think that we would go down the same career path that we have,” said Conley.
 “I definitely did not think that I would be taking command from him at this capacity, but it’s comforting.
 I know the kind of man he is and I am more than confident that he is handing me a great squadron.”

 ||MARINE CORPS AIR STATION CAMP PENDLETON, CA, US

-This work, Commander in chief visits Camp Pendleton, by Cpl Brianna Christensen, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, From football to flying aircraft: A career of friendship, by LCpl Jake McClung, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.